-Forgery Attacks on an ID-Based Partially Blind Signature Scheme
+On the Security of an Efficient ID-based Partially Blind Signature Scheme

 Yuh-Min Tseng, Tsu-Yang Wu and Jui-Di Wu

 Abstract-A partially blind signature is a variant of the blind signature.
 The partially blind signature scheme allows a signer to sign a partially blind message that explicitly includes the pre-agreed information.
 In 2005, Chow et al. first proposed an ID-based partially blind signature scheme with bilinear pairings.
 ID-based public key systems with bilinear pairings defined on elliptic curves offer a flexible approach to achieve both simplifying the certificate management and reducing the computational cost.
 However, their scheme is time-consuming for requesters (or clients) with mobile devices.
 In 2007, Hu and Huang proposed an efficient ID-based partially blind signature scheme based on bilinear pairings.
 They claimed that the proposed scheme is provably secure under the random oracle model.
 However, this paper shows that the Hu-Huang scheme suffers from forgery attacks.